The Surprising Origin of 10 Madrid Neighborhood Names

 Salamanca

-Not the university town of Salamanca, but the neighborhood in Madrid.
-This grid-like neighborhood north of the center of town was developed in the second half of the 19th century when the city began to expand, thanks, in part, to Queen Isabella II.
+This grid-like neighborhood north of the center was developed in the second half of the 19th century.
+This was when the city began to expand, thanks, in part, to Queen Isabella II.

 Malasaña

-North of Gran Via and east of Plaza de España, centrally located Malasaña is crammed with hip bars and cafes, intriguing street art, and is the cradle of the movida madrileña, the artistic counterculture movement that took place in the second half of the 1970s (and into the ‘80s) in the wake of the death of longtime dictator Francisco Franco.
+North of Gran Via and east of Plaza de España, Malasaña is the place to be, with hip bars, cafes and intriguing street art.
+It is the cradle of the movida madrileña, the artistic counterculture movement that took place in the late 1970s and into the ‘80s in the wake of the death of dictator Francisco Franco.

-The name Malasaña, literally translated as “Bad Fury,” is actually derived from Manuela Malasaña, a heroine and victim of the May 2, 1802 massacre that took place here, in which madrileños rose up to fight the occupying French troops under Napoleon.
+The name Malasaña, literally translated as “Bad Fury, is actually derived from Manuela Malasaña.
+She was a heroine and victim of the May 2, 1802 massacre that took place here, when the Madrileños rose up to fight the occupying French troops under Napoleon.

 Lavapiés

 Lava = Wash + Piés = Feet: Washfeet.
-Lavapiés might be the most curious neighborhood name in all of Madrid, if not the entirety of Spain.
-No one is actually sure how the neighborhood began being called Lavapiés, but many attribute the moniker to the fountain in the neighborhood’s main square, Plaza de Lavapiés.
+Lavapiés might be the most curious neighborhood name in all of Madrid.
+No one is actually sure how the neighborhood began being called Lavapiés.
+However, many attribute the moniker to the fountain in the neighborhood’s main square, Plaza de Lavapiés.

-These days Lavapiés is well-known for its diverse immigrant community and the restaurants that represent their cultures.
-The area is also known for its rough-around-the-edges cafes and bars, as well as hip counter-culture book shops and clothes stores.
+These days Lavapiés is well-known for its diverse immigrant community and there are restaurants that represent a wide spectrum of cultures.
+The area is also known for its hip cafes and bars, counter-culture book shops, clothes stores and graffiti.

 Chueca

-Perhaps the least interesting thing about centrally located Chueca is the origin of its name, which comes from the plaza named after Federico Chueca, a composer of zarzuela, a genre of music that combines opera and a lot of drama.
-Federico Chueca died at the beginning of the 20th century.
+Perhaps the least interesting thing about Chueca is the origin of its name.
+The plaza of this barrio took its name from Federico Chueca.
+He was a composer of Zarzuela, a genre of music that combines opera and a lot of drama.

 Vallecas